Configuring Cloudi-Fi

 A SteelConnect gateway automatically connects with a Zscaler Enforcement Node (ZEN), creating a secure IPsec VPN tunnel between the Cloudi-Fi cloud and the SteelConnect gateways at sites.
 SteelConnect automatically chooses the best ZENs based on latency, and it enforces traffic policies configured on Cloudi-Fi.
 Here are some key Cloudi-Fi components:

-Each customer account is associated with one Cloudi-Fi cloud.
+•Each customer account is associated with one Cloudi-Fi cloud.

-Each cloud consists of ZENs in various geographic regions.
+•Each cloud consists of ZENs in various geographic regions.

-ZENs act as proxy servers that do traffic analysis and filtering.
+•ZENs act as proxy servers that do traffic analysis and filtering.

 Automatic ZEN assignment is the default, recommended method; however, you can manually choose a primary ZEN and a secondary ZEN for each site.
 For example, you might need to select ZENs located in a particular country for certain geographic requirements and regulations, or for users who need to see localized content.
-For details, see To manually set the ZENs for the site.
+For details, see

 Cloudi-Fi is not supported for data center deployments using gateway SDI-5030 clusters.